arun-gupta/sqlite-mcp-server/README.md

 ## Docker Usage

-The Docker image supports both MCP protocol communication and HTTP API access, giving you flexibility in how you interact with the SQLite database.
+The Docker image runs a **dual MCP/HTTP server** that exposes both MCP protocol and HTTP API simultaneously in a single container, giving you maximum flexibility in how you interact with the SQLite database.

 ### Running the Container